dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/environments.rst

     it will be the same as deleting the environment.

 .. warning::
-   Environments in :ref:`ide-vscode` requires special handling when working in workspaces.
+   Environments in :doc:`/learn-more/vscode/index` requires special handling when working in workspaces.
 Please see :ref:`here <faq-vscode-venv-workspace>`.